Dangerous driving explained

 • The potential range of penalties, including disqualification and prison

-• The impact on your employment, insurance, and future driving record
+• The impact on a person's employment, insurance, and future driving record is something people sometimes consider

-• The importance of understanding the court process and likely timeline
+• How people often approach understanding the court process and likely timeline

-• Whether early engagement with legal support could help protect your position
+• Whether early engagement with legal support is something people consider

 What you can do next and how LawConnect can help